What Is Aviation Safety Policy

 - Key safety personnel.

 Your Safety Policy needs to include such items.
-So the sections of the safety policy are finite and guidance about the sections have been fairly well standardized.
+So the sections of the safety policy are finite and guidance about the sections has been fairly well standardized.
 After all, there have to be some expectations as to what should go into the safety policy to allow SMS auditors to objectively evaluate an SMS implementation.
 Without guidance and expectations, there would be no control - a complete "free-for-all."

 Consequently, the number of sections in safety policies will hardly vary in size among different organizations.
 Where a Safety Policy tends to differ in size from other companies’ Safety Policies will be seen in the subsections under: